Home > Calm Clarity Guides > Meltdown Guide

 Meltdown Guide

-Learn what meltdowns are, why they happen, and how supportive adults can stay grounded, keep everyone safe, and reconnect with the child once the intensity has passed.
+This page explains why meltdowns happen, what they mean, and how supportive adults can stay grounded, keep everyone safe, and gently reconnect once the intensity has passed.

 FAQ: Understanding Meltdowns